kelbyludwig/kel.bz/content/post/lattices.md

 In this example, the lattice point `[2, 2]` would be the solution to CVP as its closest to the off-lattice point `[1.7, 2]`.

-CVP appears to be fairly straightforward in the two-dimensional example but it is believed that CVP is very difficult for higher dimension lattices (say, 200
+CVP appears to be straightforward in the two-dimensional example but it is believed that CVP is difficult for higher dimension lattices (say, 200
 - 400).
 Initially working with and visualizing higher-dimension vectors makes the brain sizzle so I plan on sticking with the two dimensional case.

 ## Solving CVP (in some cases)

 In a GGH keypair, a public key is a "bad" basis and a private key is a "good" basis.
-A "good" basis is a relatively orthogonal with short basis vectors.
+A "good" basis is a close to orthogonal with short basis vectors.
 There are algorithms for approximating CVP for a "good" basis.
 One such algorithm is called Babai's Closest Vector algorithm.